-If you use the browser for general purposes rather than any official work then disabling cache is the best option to speed up the browser.
+If you use the browser for general purposes rather than any official work, then disabling the cache is the best option to speed up the browser.

 You can completely stop the cache collection with a simple right check-in developer mode.
 Just open Developers Mode by clicking More Tools in the Menu Option.
 Here Click on Network Tab and right Tick Disable Cache.

 Clearing the cache of the Chrome browser will disperse off the junk files, thus clearing up a lot of memory.